ivarref/spa-monkey/network-failures.md

 20 00:00:09 [INFO] proxy fd 175 54321:48080 initial state is {open? true, tcpi_advmss 65483, tcpi_ato 40000, tcpi_backoff 0, tcpi_ca_state 0, tcpi_fackets 0, tcpi_lost 0, tcpi_options 7, tcpi_pmtu 65535, tcpi_rcv_mss 536, tcpi_rcv_rtt 0, tcpi_rcv_space 65483, tcpi_rcv_ssthresh 65483, tcpi_reordering 3, tcpi_retrans 0, tcpi_retransmits 0, tcpi_rto 220000, tcpi_rtt 18650, tcpi_rttvar 22457, tcpi_sacked 0, tcpi_snd_cwnd 10, tcpi_snd_mss 32768, tcpi_snd_ssthresh 2147483647, tcpi_state ESTABLISHED, tcpi_total_retrans 0, tcpi_unacked 0}
 ```

-Notice here that we are starting two socket watchers, one for the SQL client
-and one for the proxy.
+Notice here that we are starting two socket watchers, one for the SQL client, i.e. Datomic peer, and one for the proxy.
 Please also notice that we are dropping packets coming _from_ the proxy to
-the client.
+the client/peer.
 After this you will see the familiar tcp backoff, but this time for
 the proxy side, i.e. our fake database: